-Ed Thorpe is a legend in the Hedge Fund / Managed Futures / Global Macro space, but it’s not every day he gets the spotlight in today’s Dow 20,000 meme filled clutter that is financial blogging.
-That changed recently, however, when one of the bloggers for Ritholtz Wealth Management (Michael Batnick) outlined Thorpe’s backstory and track record.
+Ed Thorp is a legend in the Hedge Fund / Managed Futures / Global Macro space, but it’s not every day he gets the spotlight in today’s Dow 20,000 meme filled clutter that is financial blogging.
+That changed recently, however, when one of the bloggers for Ritholtz Wealth Management (Michael Batnick) outlined Thorp’s backstory and track record.

 The models his computers ran were so far ahead of their time that in his twenty years at the helm, they didn’t have a single losing quarter.”

 We’ll throw out a hefty past performance is not necessarily indicative of future results, for that track record.
 And surely, that’s most of the point of Batnick’s piece.
 Ignoring the no losing quarters part for a second, we couldn’t help but see that 409% total return for Thorp over time and think, “hey, we know some programs with records as good.”
 A quick sort on our new database tool gave us a few dozen such managers.
 Here are five that we chose to highlight, having been trading longer than some millennials have been alive.

 |Managers||Compound ROR||Total Return||Max Drawdown||Inception Date|